Azure/azure-policy/README.md

 ### Documentation Corrections

 To report issues in the Azure Policy online documentation, look for a feedback area at the bottom of the page.
 If you don't see a place to enter feedback, you can also directly open a new issue at the [**Microsoft Docs GitHub**](https://github.com/MicrosoftDocs/feedback/issues).

-### New built-in Policy Proposals

-If you have ideas for new built-in policies you want to suggest to Microsoft, you can submit them to [**Ideas**](https://feedback.azure.com/d365community/forum/675ae472-f324-ec11-b6e6-000d3a4f0da0) with Category: "Azure Policy".
-These suggestions are actively reviewed and prioritized for implementation.

 ### Other Support for Azure Policy